Create a custom view with Claude

 Step 4: Publish

-Only published views can be embedded — a draft is treated as not found on the public embed surface, so a draft’s existence is never revealed to an end customer.
+This step only applies to per-customer views.
+Only published per-customer views can be embedded.
+A draft is treated as not found on the public embed surface, so a draft’s existence is never revealed to an end customer.

-When you’re happy with the preview, publish it.
+When you’re happy with a per-customer view’s preview, publish it.
 Either:

 -

-Click Publish on the view’s preview page in the dashboard, or
+Click Publish on the view’s page in the dashboard, or

 -